VladChira/home-server/README.md

 ### Minecraft backup service
 This is a simple script running on a cronjob that zips the contents of a world and stores it somewhere.
 It only does it if the server is turned on.

-### Portainer & Server Manager
+### Server Manager

-#### Manager API
-The manager API is a service that interacts and centralizes features that I considered essential to be in one place.
+The Server Manager API is a service that interacts and centralizes features that I considered essential to be in one place.
 Particularly, features that I wanted to interact with from outside my home network, but could not justify exposing the entire service for security/privacy reasons.
 For example, starting/stopping the VMs would be done in Cockpit, but exposing that to the internet is a very bad idea.
 Instead, the manager API interacts directly with ``libvirt``.

 Another use is to allow other people with appropriate credentials to interact with my server, such as friends turning on/off the Minecraft server whenever they wish.

 ~~The API is currently written in Flask~~.
 I have fully migrated to a Spring Boot backend using JPA to interact with the mySQL database.
-For security I use Spring Security with JWT, which is then consumed by my NextJS dashboard.
+For security I use Spring Security with JWT and RBAC, which is then consumed by my NextJS dashboard.

 #### Dashboard
 The dashboard consumes the Manager API.
 It is written in React with NextJS, Shadcn and Tanstack Query.
 With this stack it is very simple to scaffold the UI, and getting to something I consider "good enough for my home server" takes no time.